spinnaker/governance/rfc/website-revamp.md

 Spinnaker.io has operated with one basic design look/feel since March 22, 2017.
 Given the current momentum and size of the project, it is time for a refresh.
 The Docs SIG feels it’s time to evolve .io beyond a documentation site and into a project hub, providing a presence for Spinnaker that is clearly segmented for different user personas.

 We need to provide context to attract new companies and ICs as they encounter Spinnaker.
 This aligns with Travis Tomsu’s efforts to add more context and persuasive oomph to READMEs across the project.
 The window for Spinnaker inevitability is threatened by a crowded marketplace and will close; this project will boost Spinnaker’s profile and chances for inevitability.
+It will also integrate Spinnaker.io metrics into the CDF monitoring strategy.

 From a technical standpoint, the way GitHub pages manages themes has changed to remote themes, and our implementation is outdated.
 Relying on the Minimal Mistakes theme-maintainer’s repository results in less theme-related maintenance for the Docs SIG and capture of theme feature improvements.